joseck12/quiz-board/readme.md

 7.Press Enter.
 Your local clone will be created.

 ## Behaviour driven development
-* The program should return the score attained out of the total score:
+**The program should return the score attained out of the total score:

-**Input**: read the question and select from either choice [a,b,c,d]
+**Input**: Read the question and select from either choice [a,b,c,d]

-**Output**: The program will analyse the input data and compile attained score out of total score and display to the user.
+**Output**: The program will analyze the input data and compile attained score out of total score and display to the user.

 ## Live link